Basilicata: Prehistory

 The first traces of human presence in Basilicata date to the late Paleolithic, with findings of Homo erectus.
 Late Cenozoic fossils, found at Venosa and other locations, include elephants, rhinoceros and species now extinct such as a saber-toothed cat of the genus Machairodus.
 Examples of rock art from the Mesolithic have been discovered near Filiano.
 From the fifth millennium, people stopped living in caves and built settlements of huts up to the rivers leading to the interior (Tolve, Tricarico, Aliano, Melfi, Metaponto).
 In this period, anatomically modern humans lived by cultivating cereals and animal husbandry (Bovinae and Caprinae).
 Chalcolithic sites include the grottoes of Latronico and the funerary findings of the Cervaro grotto near Lagonegro.

 The first known stable market center of the Apennine culture on the sea, consisting of huts on the promontory of Capo la Timpa, near to Maratea, dates to the Bronze Age.
 The first indigenous Iron Age communities lived in large villages in plateaus located at the borders of the plains and the rivers, in places fitting their breeding and agricultural activities.
-Such settlements include that of Anglona, located between the fertile valleys of Agri and Sinni, of Siris and, on the coast of the Ionian Sea, of Incoronata-San Teodoro.
+Such settlements include that of Tursi, known at the time as Anglona, located between the fertile valleys of Agri and Sinni, of Siris and, on the coast of the Ionian Sea, of Incoronata-San Teodoro.
 The first presence of Greek colonists, coming from the Greek islands and Anatolia, date from the late eighth century BC.

 There are virtually no traces of survival of the 11th–8th century BC archaeological sites of the settlements (aside from a necropolis at Castelluccio on the coast of the Tyrrhenian Sea): this was perhaps caused by the increasing presence of Greek colonies, which changed the balance of the trades.

 Ancient history

-In ancient historical times the region was originally known as Lucania, named for the Lucani, an Oscan-speaking population from central Italy.
+In ancient historical times, the region was originally known as Lucania, named for the Lucani, an Oscan-speaking population from central Italy.

 Starting from the late eighth century BC, the Greeks established a settlement first at Siris, founded by fugitives from Colophon.
 Then with the foundation of Metaponto from Achaean colonists, they started the conquest of the whole Ionian coast.
 There were also indigenous Oenotrian foundations on the coast, which exploited the nearby presence of Greek settlements, such as Velia and Pyxous, for their maritime trades.
+The region became one of the centers of Magna Graecia, with the foundation along its coasts of many Greek city-states (póleis).

 The first contacts between the Lucanians and the Romans date from the latter half of the fourth century BC.
 After the conquest of Taranto in 272, Roman rule was extended to the whole region: the Appian Way reached Brindisi and the colonies of Potentia (modern Potenza) and Grumentum were founded.